guidance-ai/guidance/README.md

 ```
 ![chat1](docs/figures/chat1.png)

 Since partial completions are not allowed, you can't really use output structure _inside_ an assistant block, but you can still set up a structure outside of it.
-Here is an example:
+Here is an example (also in [here](notebooks/chat.ipynb)):
 ```python
 experts = guidance(
 '''{{#system~}}